April 21, 2021

 The regulation will include 3 major requirements:

-- A ban on manufacturers using universal default passwords, such as ‘password’ or ‘admin’, that are often preset in a device’s factory settings and are easily guessable
+- A ban on manufacturers using universal default passwords, such as ‘password’ or ‘admin’, that are often present in a device’s factory settings and are easily guessable.

 - Manufacturers will be required to provide a public point of contact to make it simpler for anyone to report a vulnerability.